- ‘The Sound of Music’ star and legendary actor Christopher Plummer dies at 91.

 - He was a star on both stage and screen for more than 70 years.

-It has been reported that Canadian actor, Christopher Plummer, has passed away at the age of 91 after more than 70 years of acting.
+Canadian actor, Christopher Plummer, passed away at the age of 91 on February 5, 2021.
+After more than 70 years of acting, he is truly a Legend of the Entertainment World.
 He passed away peacefully at his home in Connecticut, with his wife Elaine Taylor by his side.

 Lou Pitt, his longtime friend and manager of 46 years, releases a statement: “Chris was an extraordinary man who deeply loved and respected his profession with great old fashion manners, self deprecating humor and the music of words.
 He was a National Treasure who deeply relished his Canadian roots.
 Through his art and humanity, he touched all of our hearts and his legendary life will endure for all generations to come.
 He will forever be with us.”